opensearch-project/documentation-website/_opensearch/install/docker.md

   opensearch-net:
 ```

-If you override `opensearch_dashboards.yml` settings using environment variables, as in the example `docker-compose.yml` above, use all uppercase letters and replace periods with underscores (e.g. for `opensearch.hosts`, use `OPENSEARCH_HOSTS`).
+If you override `opensearch_dashboards.yml` settings using environment variables in your compose file, use all uppercase letters and replace periods with underscores (e.g. for `opensearch.hosts`, use `OPENSEARCH_HOSTS`).
+This behavior is inconsistent with overriding `opensearch.yml` settings, where the conversion is just a change to the assignment operator (e.g., `discovery.type: single-node` in `opensearch.yml` is defined as `discovery.type=single-node` in `docker-compose.yml`).
 {: .note}

 From the directory containing `docker-compose.yml`, create and start the containers in detached mode: